SAVE THE DATES!

 Other Stone Carving Events (Non NWSSA Sponsored)

-Date TBD JUNE 2026, YOUTH SOAPSTONE CARVING EVENT: Kubota Garden, Seattle
+Date TBD Spring 2026, YOUTH SOAPSTONE CARVING EVENT: Kubota Garden, Seattle

 2 Youth Soapstone Carving Sessions will be offered on Saturday, June 21st: 10-11:30 am or 1-2:30 pm.
 The Kubota Garden Foundation along with artist instructors from Northwest Stone Sculptors Association will guide participants through the process of shaping this beautiful, natural material into a figurine to take home.
 Participation is free and the soapstone and all necessary tools will be provided.
 For youth ages 8 – 17.
 Pre-Registration is Required.